Overview

-Most members of the team looking after you can answer your questions.
-If you want to speak to your pharmacist, please tell your nurse.
+When you're in hospital, most members of the team looking after you can answer your questions.
+If you want to speak to a pharmacist, please tell your nurse.

-You might find it helpful to look through the list of questions before the pharmacist’s next visit, and write down any more you have.
+You might find it helpful to look at our suggested list of questions before the pharmacist's next visit.
+You can write down any more questions that you might have.
+Tell the pharmacist if you'd like to have a family member or carer with you when you speak to them.

-What your medicines do
+What your medicine does

 - What is the medicine for?